Advertisement

 King’s Lynn and West Norfolk council must reject ‘US-style’ megafarm

-Liz Truss’ former constituents are piling pressure on the local authority to block plans for huge agricultural complex industrial meat producer Cranswick Plc wants to build.
+Liz Truss’ former constituents are piling pressure on the local authority to block plans for a huge agricultural complex proposed by industrial meat producer Cranswick Plc.

 pink pig on brown wooden cage